 As our lives become increasingly dependent on a network, connected home product strategies are starting to shift.

-“The relationship between internet service providers and customers is traditionally characterized by market monopolies, competing on price and less importance is placed on the customer experience.
+“The relationship between Internet service providers and customers is traditionally characterized by market monopolies, competing on price.
+Less importance is placed on the customer experience.
 There’s been the service provider and the consumer, and nothing in between.
 Now it’s a question of putting intelligence in the right place.
 Different brands have developed in silos, and the hub approach didn’t work.
 In a sophisticated society and a deregulated market, it’s hard to align people.
 The real winners are the large companies.

 The (in-)security of the smart home